 In 2010 Stéphane Lebeau designed and invented an ultralight pocket knife.
 Today the range of Deejo knives is small- just three sizes.
-In more recent years Deejo have begun to offer a wide range of customisation to the two larger sizes of these three knives so with choice of scale material and blade ‘tattoos’ a lot of personalisation is possible.
+In more recent years Deejo have begun to offer a wide range of customisation to the three knives so with choice of scale material and blade ‘tattoos’ a lot of personalisation is possible.
 The basic range is named by their weight, these are 15g, 27g and 37g.
 The smallest of these, the Deejo 15g, makes a very useful, minimalist, single blade, folding knife for backpacking purposes.
 A pocket, or belt clip, is fitted to the two larger sizes of knife, no clip is attached to the 15g.

 The Deejo 15g is a ‘naked’ knife.
 There are no scales or other accoutrements.
 The brushed steel finish frame, such that it is, is minimal, with a central cutout and a hole in the end through which a lanyard, carabiner or split ring can be passed.
 There is no nail nick and the blade has to be pinched to open it, which isn’t difficult.
 It cannot, and should not, be opened one-handed.
 With such a minimally guarded blade it requires two hands to open and close safely.
 There is a very slight curve to the handle that means the point is under pressure and flush when closed so the blade point cannot catch on clothing or skin when closed.
 There is almost a snap on the final point of closing.
 The short handle length means that only part of the hand is grasping it in use, with my large hands, some two and half finger close around it.